The CVTC Institutional Review Board (IRB) reviews research projects which involve human subjects to ensure the following broad standards are upheld:

 Research involving more than minimal risk to the participant requires review by the full IRB.
 Full review covers all research that is not specifically suited for “expedited review” or “screened as exempt from review.”
 For a complete list and description of each of these full committee categories, please see the Full Committee Review description.

-If you have questions or need help determining which level of review is appropriate for your research, contact Lexis Michels at firstname.lastname@example.org.
+If you have questions or would like to complete an IRB application, please contact Lexis Michels at email@example.com.

 Institutional Review Board Committee